shashwat0426/ANALOG-CRKT/README.md

 CLAMPERS
 OP-AMP
 FILTERS
-BJT AMPLIFIER
+BJT- AMPLIFIER
-NOTE :--  ALL THE CIRCUIT ARE MADE IN TINA-TI TOOL (a simulation software by Texas Instruments)
+NOTE :--  ALL THE CIRCUITS ARE MADE IN TINA-TI TOOL (a simulation software by Texas Instruments)